 Next, the partial and penumbral eclipses will end and the Moon will be in full sunlight once again.

 How to Photograph a Lunar Eclipse: The Gear

 Tripod and Tracking Heads

 The Moon moves quickly in the field of view of a long telephoto lens or telescope.
 If you want to follow the Moon during the eclipse, consider a 3-way pan head rather than a ball head.
-That way you can re-centre the moon in the frame easily.
+That way you can re-center the Moon in the frame with ease.

 Better still, you can use a tracking head such as the SkyWatcher Star Adventurer.

 Lunar eclipses are long-lasting.
 If you are following one during the winter, fog and ice can form on your lens.
 This will soften your images and add haze.